nickdrozd/lispinc/README.md

 * .step to toggle step mode (pauses between each step of the evaluator; useful in conjunction with info mode)
 * .debug to toggle debug mode
 * .tail to toggle tail recursion mode (turning this off is really only of any interest in conjunction with stats mode)
+* .demo turns on info, stats, and step modes
+* .repl turns off info, stats, and step modes

+The interpreter starts in info and stats modes.

 TODO

+* Update documentation to include compiler! (https://github.com/nickdrozd/Lisp-C-Compyler)

 * Variable-arity functions